FileZen/filezen/apps/nextjs-app-router/README.md

-# FileZen Next.js React Example
+# FileZen Next.js App Router Example

-This is an example project demonstrating how to use FileZen with Next.js for file uploads.
+This is an example project demonstrating how to use FileZen with Next.js App Router for file uploads.

 ## Getting Started